 Is it done in house?
 Yes

-Your General dentist will be in charge of restoring your tooth after an Endodontic Procedure.
+Your primary dentist will be in charge of restoring your tooth after an Endodontic Procedure.

 Step 5 : Final Restoration

 In order to keep the treated tooth safe, and to give you a functioning tooth once more.
-Depending on the ramaining healthy tissue your dentist will give you the best option for how to restore your tooth.
-It can range from an Onlay to a crown.
+Depending on the remaining healthy tissue, your dentist will give you the best option for how to restore your tooth with a crown.

-Zirconia is the strongest material and is very aesthetic.
+Zirconia (Bruxzir) is the strongest material and is very aesthetic.

-A pure porcelain is recommended for front teeth.
+Emax multilayer porcelain crown is recommended for front teeth.